-Considering confidentiality and sensitivity attached to remuneration matters, the Company has not complied with Provision 8.2 of 2018 Code as to disclosure on remuneration of employees who are substantial shareholders of the Company and whose remuneration exceeds S\$100,000 during the year, in bands no wider than S\$100,000.
-The remuneration paid to Mr Tse and Mr Chow (who are Directors and substantial shareholders of the Company) for the financial year ended 31 March 2020 are disclosed in the bands of S\$250,000 with a breakdown (in percentage terms) showing the level and mix of remuneration, as set out in the above table.
+Considering confidentiality and sensitivity attached to remuneration matters and based on the Board's views as disclosed above, the Company has not complied with Provision 8.2 of 2018 Code as to disclosure on remuneration of employees who are substantial shareholders of the Company and whose remuneration exceeds \$\$100,000 during the year (namely, Mr Tse Chong Hing and Mr Chow Kok Kit), in bands no wider than \$\$100,000.
+The remuneration paid to Mr Tse and Mr Chow (who are Directors and substantial shareholders of the Company) for the financial year ended 31 March 2022 are disclosed in the bands of \$\$250,000 with a breakdown (in percentage terms) showing the level and mix of remuneration, as set out in the above table relating to Directors' remuneration.

-Save as disclosed above, there were no employees who were substantial shareholders, or who were immediate family members of any Director or, the Managing Director or, a substantial shareholder of the Company, in FY2020 (Provision 8.2 of 2018 Code).
+Save as disclosed above, there were no employees who were substantial shareholders, or who were immediate family members of any Director or, the Managing Director or, a substantial shareholder of the Company, in FY2022 (Provision 8.2 of 2018 Code).

-There were no termination, retirement or post-employment benefits granted to Directors and the top 5 Key Management Personnel (who are not Directors or, the Managing Director).
+There were no termination, retirement or post-employment benefits granted to Directors.